AstraZeneca/bone_challenge/approaches/subvisible/README.md

 data=pd.read_csv('path/to/csv.csv')
 train(data, cls_checkpoint, log_path)
 """
-cls_checkpoint: Path to the trained model for the classification (from previous part)
+cls_checkpoint: Path to the trained model for the classification (from the previous part)
 log_path: Path to a directory for saving logs and checkpoints.
 Logs get saved in the 'logs' subfolder and checkpoints in the 'checkpoints' subfolder.
 There will be separate folders for each fold
 """
 ```